rossanx/akfs/docs/journal.md

     mov $0x10, %eax

-On the other hand, in Intel format you reverse source and destinatios like this:
+On the other hand, in Intel format you reverse source and destination like this:
 "opcode destination source", and the same example would be written like this:
-"mov, %eax, $0x10".
+"mov %eax, $0x10".
 The assembler I use to assemble the code is GAS (GNU Assembler).

 Ok, so let's get started.
 Our kernel is supposed to run in 32 bits protected mode.
 In real-mode, things are a little bit easier, as you don't need some of the structures present in protected-mode.
-In real-mode, the position of the interrupt vector table (IVT) is fixed at the very begining of memmory.
+In real-mode, the position of the interrupt vector table (IVT) is fixed at the very beginning of memory.
 On the other hand, in protected-mode the IVT can be placed anywhere in memory.
 To inform where the IVT is you should create a table called IDT (Interrupt Descriptor Table).
 In protected-mode you can configure areas of the memory to